theanshulcode/Anshul-Srivastava/README.md

 -  3rd Year Undergrad majoring in Computer Science and Engineering with Specialization in Big Data Analytics.
 -  Working as a Research Intern at University of Queensland, Australia.
 -  I’m currently working on Machine Learning and Web Development.
--  I'm interested in Big Data Analytics & Data Science.
+-  Exploring areas Machine Learning, Big Data Analytics & Data Science.

  ### Languages and Tools: